Robin Gibson (architect): Notable projects

 The Mayne Hall building was built in 1972.
 The concept is to transform the hall into a multipurpose space that is suitable for all occasions.
-There’s an abstract design by Nevil Matthews done on six large stained glass windows, which form the eastern facade of the foyer.
+There is an abstract design by Nevil Matthews done on six large stained glass windows, which form the eastern facade of the foyer.
 In addition, there are paintings and sculptures reflecting the history of the university, lined on the north main walkway along the tall concrete recesses.